 Number d average e per unit

-Non-Treasury RSUs outstanding, December 31, 2017 1,200 \$ 27.79
+Non-Treasury RSUs outstanding, December 30, 2018 1,374 \$ 28.52

 Changes in outstanding non-Treasury RSUs:

-Granted 573 29.82

-Granted for additional performance conditions 109 28.46

-Granted for dividends declared 24 29.81

-Settled - common shares (226) 28.47

-Settled - payment of withholding taxes (151) 28.47

-Forfeited (155) 27.99

-Non-Treasury RSUs outstanding, December 30, 2018 1,374 28.52

-Changes in outstanding non-Treasury RSUs:

 Granted 509 34.89

 Granted for additional performance conditions 93 25.57

 Granted for dividends declared 26 29.21

 Settled - common shares (256) 25.59

 Settled - payment of withholding taxes (170) 25.59

 Forfeited (154) 29.24

-Non-Treasury RSUs outstanding, December 29, 2019 1,422 \$ 31.42
+Non-Treasury RSUs outstanding, December 29, 2019 1,422 31.42

+Changes in outstanding non-Treasury RSUs:

+Granted 967 25.47

+Granted for dividends declared 25 12.58

+Settled - common shares (128) 29.06

+Settled - payment of withholding taxes (67) 29.16

+Forfeited (342) 25.70

+Non-Treasury RSUs outstanding, January 3, 2021 1,877 \$ 29.38

 Non-Treasury RSUs have the same features as Treasury RSUs, except that their vesting period is a maximum of three years and they can be settled in cash based on the Company's share price on the vesting date, or through the delivery of common shares purchased on the open market, at the Company's option.
 Non-Treasury RSUs are settled in common shares purchased on the open market, and to the extent that the Company has an obligation under tax laws to withhold an amount for an employee's tax obligation associated with the share-based payment the Company settles non-Treasury RSUs on a net basis.
-100% of the non-Treasury RSUs awarded to executive officers have vesting conditions that are dependent upon the financial performance of the Company relative to a benchmark group of Canadian publicly listed companies, or strategic performance objectives, which are set based on the Company's long-term strategic plan.
+Most of the outstanding non-Treasury RSUs awarded to executive officers have vesting conditions that are dependent upon the attainment of strategic performance objectives which are set based on the Company's long-term strategic plan.
+A portion of non-Treasury RSU awards which vested in fiscal 2020 were dependent upon the financial performance of the Company relative to a benchmark group of Canadian publicly listed companies.
 In addition, up to two times the actual number of non-Treasury RSUs awarded can vest if exceptional financial performance is achieved.
-As at December 29, 2019 and December 30, 2018, none of the outstanding non-Treasury RSUs were vested.
+As at January 3, 2021 and December 29, 2019, none of the outstanding non-Treasury RSUs were vested.

-The compensation expense included in operating income, in respect of the non-Treasury RSUs, for fiscal 2019 was \$12.9 million (2018 - \$16.4 million), and the counterpart has been recorded as contributed surplus.
+The compensation cost related to non-Treasury RSUs included in operating income for fiscal 2020 was a recovery of \$0.5 million (2019 - \$12.9 million expense), and the counterpart has been recorded as contributed surplus.
 When the underlying common shares are delivered to employees for settlement upon vesting, the amounts previously credited to contributed surplus are transferred to share capital.

-(c) Deferred share unit plan:
+(d) Deferred share unit plan: